blackode/elixir-tips/README.md

 See this in action… [![asciicast](https://asciinema.org/a/S64h7ydwzfMXsPgOeSfcRXejA.png)](https://asciinema.org/a/S64h7ydwzfMXsPgOeSfcRXejA)

+Thanks for Reading.

+If you feel they are useful...

-Get me a cup of coffee https://paypal.me/ankanna
+Buy me a cup of coffee   https://paypal.me/ankanna